IPA(8) IPA(8)

 option also changes all supplementary user's groups.

-impossible to run commands from any section from autorule or
+is impossible to run commands from any section from autorule or

 rulepat sections.
 See the ipa.conf(5) manual page for informa-